rorycgy823/genai/rory_personal_assistant/STREAMLIT_CLOUD_DEPLOYMENT.md

 # Streamlit Cloud Deployment Guide

-## 🚀 Quick Fix for NetworkX Error
+## 🚀 Quick Fix for NetworkX and Plotly Errors

-The error you encountered was due to missing dependencies in Streamlit Cloud.
+The errors you encountered were due to dependency version conflicts in Streamlit Cloud.
 Here's the solution:

 ### ✅ **SOLUTION: Use the Cloud-Compatible Version**